coq/coq/doc/sphinx/language/core/records.rst

 Record types
 ----------------

-The :cmd:`Record` construction is a macro allowing the definition of records as is done in many programming languages.
+The :cmd:`Record` construction is a :term:`command` allowing the definition of records as is done in many programming languages.
 Its syntax is described in the grammar below.
-In fact, the :cmd:`Record` macro is more general than the usual record types, since it allows also for “manifest” expressions.
-In this sense, the :cmd:`Record` construction allows defining “signatures”.
+In fact, the :cmd:`Record` :term:`command` is more general than the usual record types, since it allows also for “manifest”expressions.
+In this sense, the :cmd:`Record` construction allows defining“signatures”.

 .. _record_grammar: